 No measurements, no weights, no temperatures, no timings . . .
 It even reads like a poem!
 Perhaps, I can continue this trend, but in a more prosaic language.
 According to my construal of the Neapolitan tradition, stages of dough production (in a commercial environment, using either a fork mixer or double diving arms mixer) can be very briefly outlined—as a general guideline—in the following manner:

 1. Mixing – The dough ingredients are schematically and methodically mixed in the following order (or a variation thereof):a.
 Water (the first element to be introduced into the mixer bowl)b.
 Sea saltc.
-Sourdough culture or fresh yeastd.
-Flour2.
+Sourdough culture or baker’s yeast (Saccharomyces cerevisiae)d.
+Flour (by gradual addition)2.
 Kneading – The mixture is effectively and sufficiently kneaded in order to achieve:a.
 Consummate hydration of flourb.
 Formation of gluten (up to a point)c.
-Formation of internal dough structure (up to a point)d.
-Formation of dough skin (up to a point)e.
-Homogeneity of the mixture in terms of consistency (i.e., thickness, stickiness, density, firmness, viscosity, and texture)f.
-Homogeneity of the mixture in terms of temperatureg.
-Punto di pasta (point of pasta), which is the summation of all the above, “a” to “f”3.
+Formation of internal dough structure and dough skin (up to a point)d.
+Homogeneity of the mixture in terms of its consistencye.
+Punto di pasta (point of pasta), which is the summation of all the above, “a” to “d”3.
 Repose4.
-Initial Fermentation – The dough mass undergoes the initial fermentation (warm fermentation, meaning no refrigeration) for a befitting period of time under proper temperature(s)5.
+Initial Fermentation – The dough mass undergoes the initial fermentation (warm fermentation, meaning no refrigeration) for a befitting period of time5.
 Forming Dough Balls – Dough balls are methodically formed out of the dough mass6.
-Final Fermentation – The dough balls undergo complementary fermentation (warm fermentation) for a suitable amount of time under proper temperature(s)a.
-Dough maturation
+Final Fermentation – The dough balls undergo complementary fermentation (warm fermentation) for a suitable amount of time until dough maturation is reached

-It is essential to understand that the above scheme is only one rendition; there are other variations that we shall cover in future articles.
+It is essential to understand that the above scheme is only one rendition; there are other variations.

 §15.
 METHODOLOGY & TECHNIQUE